1 month after a pro-cyclist was killed in Texas, murder suspect still on the run - NewsBreak

 An arrest warrant said that in the hours before her death, Wilson went swimming with a friend, another professional cyclist named Colin Strickland.
 Armstrong and Strickland were dating at the time Wilson was found shot to death, according to an affidavit.

-The affidavit further explained that Strickland told police that during a break in his relationship with Armstrong, he met and began dating Wilson.Suspect in cyclist’s murder dropped off at New Jersey airport, US Marshals say
+The affidavit further explained that Strickland told police that during a break in his relationship with Armstrong, he met and began dating Wilson.Woman hit, killed in Gresham; motorcyclist detained

 Investigators said, based on their search of Wilson’s phone, text messages indicated that Wilson thought she “was still in a romantic relationship with Strickland even though he was currently dating Armstrong.”